-You may call your MHP to get help filling an appeal.
-The MHP will provide selfaddressed envelopes at all provider sites for you to mail in your appeal.
-If you do not have a self-addressed envelope, you may mail your appeal directly to the address in the front of this handbook or you may submit your appeal by e-mail or fax to AQISGrievance@ochca.com or 714-834-6575.
-Appeals can be filed orally or in writing.
-If you submit your appeal orally, you must follow it up with a signed written appeal.
+You may call your mental health plan at (866) 308-3074 to get help filling an appeal.
+The mental health plan will provide self-addressed envelopes at all provider sites for you to mail in your appeal.
+If you do not have a self-addressed envelope, you may mail your appeal directly to the address in the front of this handbook or you may submit your appeal by e-mail to AQISGrievance@ochca.com or fax to 714-834-6575.